Skip to Main Content

 Explore the Lowcountry of South Carolina by kayak at Walnut Pond, a beautiful cypress and tupelo swamp.
 On Walnut Pond, kayakers will weave through the blackwater forest, maneuvering over fallen logs, and listening to the barred owl’s call

-Road Scholar offers a six-day Kayaking through the Lowlands trip that can’t be missed.
+Road Scholar offers a six-day Kayaking through the Lowlands program that can’t be missed.

 Congaree National Park